upper waypoint

 Sponsored

-But the resulting back-and-forth between the council, BART and Newsom’s office suggests that no one is in agreement on where to deploy the officers, or whether to deploy them at all.
+However, the resulting back-and-forth between the council, BART, and Newsom’s office suggests that no one agrees on where to deploy the officers or whether to deploy them at all.

 A coalition of over 100 Asian American Pacific Islander groups and individual leaders signed the letter.
 A quarter of all BART riders are Asian American, according to the council.
 And while BART does track crime in its trains and stations, it doesn’t break the data down demographically, so it’s difficult to tell whether the group is disproportionately targeted.